ibinti/bugvm-console/README.md

 ### System Requirements

-JDK 7 or Higher

-On macOS, Xcode is needed to build.
+On macOS, Xcode and JDK8 are needed to build.

 On Ubuntu 16.04 (64-bit), install following minimum build tools